 How Often To Water Bromeliads In Winter

 In homes where the relative humidity is low (during winter months and in air-conditioning), plants must be checked and watered more often.

 The quality of the water is important in Bromeliad watering.
 Tap water can generally be used for watering the pots and soil area.
-Better results are obtained by using rain, distilled or reverse-osmosis water over tap water for filling the central tanks or cups.
+Better results are obtained by using rain water, distilled water or reverse-osmosis water over tap water for filling the central tanks or cups.

 If you use city water, and it contains excessive salts, flushing of the plant periodically will reduce the chances of salt damages.

 Bromeliads provide indoor color for months at a time and are generally carefree.
 Most of the problems encountered with bromeliads are usually associated with rot caused by overwatering.